kevin1024/tal/README.md

 ## Release history

-* 0.0.3 - Don't return the first epsidode if it hasn't been published yet
+* 0.0.3 - Don't return the first epsiode if it hasn't been published yet
 * 0.0.2 - Add date parsing
 * 0.0.1 - Initial release